Red Currant Bakery

 • Use a long sharp knife to cut the brownies into 16 pieces.

-• Whip the cold cream on medium speed until stiff peaks form.
+• Whip the cold cream, powdered sugar, and vanilla on medium speed until stiff peaks form.

 • Pipe or spread the whipped cream onto the brownies and optionally top with fresh or jarred cherries.